 The Questions Tab — Free FAQ Content

-The Questions tab in the SERP research panel shows every question people are asking related to your keyword.
-These come from People Also Ask boxes, Reddit, Quora, and competitor FAQ sections.
+The Questions tab in the SERP research panel shows questions people are asking related to your keyword.
+These typically come from People Also Ask boxes and similar sources.

 Every question in this tab is a potential H3 heading or FAQ entry.
 Adding well-answered questions to your content improves your topic score, adds word count naturally, and targets featured snippet opportunities.